 In many ways TikTok is similar to other social media platforms, but the level of which TikTok not only interacts with the viewer, but thinks like viewers to actively improve their experience through tailored content is above and beyond.

 From an agency, brand or influencer marketing perspective, TikTok deserves its own strategy.
 Brands often misuse this platform by replicating campaign videos that do not connect with the audience and consequently underperform.
-Creating a unique and personalised experience requires a unique and personalised approach, and although the platform does host videos, many influencer marketers would agree that there is a difference between a video and a TikTok.
+Creating a unique and personalized experience requires a unique and personalized approach, and although the platform does host videos, many influencer marketers would agree that there is a difference between a video and a TikTok.

 Identifying the best TikTok metrics

-Commercialisation is increasing through paid ads, TikTok shop and Linktree bios, but there isn't a solid process for mainstream marketing, and it certainly wouldn't be considered that easy to track.
+Commercialization is increasing through paid ads, TikTok shop and Linktree bios, but there isn’t a solid process for mainstream marketing, and it certainly wouldn’t be considered that easy to track.
 However, the impact TikTok can have on a brand can indirectly have a much higher success rate than other performance marketing tools.